rethinkdb/horizon-docs/server.md

 The `hz serve <project path>` command starts a Horizon server for the given Horizon project.
 Once started, it serves HTTP(S) requests for your application on the configured port.

-Every horizon server requires a RethinkDB server to connect to.
+Every Horizon server requires a RethinkDB server to connect to.
 Use the `--connect <RethinkDB host>` option to connect to an existing RethinkDB server, or use `--start-rethinkdb` to automatically start a local RethinkDB server.

 # Command-line options {#options}